saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

     <div data-selector="..." data-drop-in="...">

-CSS selector - Defines the list of elements that the snippet can be dropped beside.
+`data-drop-near` - Defines the list of elements that the snippet can be dropped beside.

 .. code-block:: xml